 - A copy of the claimant’s marriage or divorce papers to show the progression of name change that differs from yours.

 - A legal document that shows the relationship to the qualifying child.

 A student who meets any one of the following criteria shall be classified as independent for the determination of residency for tuition purposes.

-2. The student is married (must provide the marriage certificate/license).
+- The student is married (must provide a clear copy of their marriage certificate/license).

 Documents supporting the establishment of legal residence must be dated, issued or filed 12 months before the first day of the term for which a Florida resident classification is sought.

 The following is a list of acceptable documents to prove Florida residency.
 Please note that no single document shall be conclusive; a minimum of two documents is required with at least one document provided from the "first tier."
 Faxed documents are not acceptable.

 |First Tier Documents|